 His name is Joey van Koningsbruggen and hails from the Netherlands.
 If you have been following meal replacements for a while, you’ll recognize the name they originally had: Joylent (which was changed in 2017)

-My name is Adam Andrewjeski.
-I was what someone in the tech world would call an "early adopter.”
-I've been using soylent since its very early stages.
+I’ve compared their ingredients, nutritional quality, taste, and texture–and picked out products that I believe meet the best standards.
 The first time I saw a true meal replacement product was when I read about it in the first VICE soylent article back in 2013.

 Jimmy Joy makes a strong effort to provide resealable bags and eco-friendly packaging.
 I tried Jimmy Joy before they came out with the new packaging.
 But from what I have seen it is convenient.